When can I drawdown my pension?

-Many pension schemes who have help you save during your working years, will also offer a drawdown facility.
-For those that do, this might be an easy transition into drawdown, but be warned, often not the most cost effective.
+Many pension schemes that help you save during your working years, will also offer a drawdown facility.
+For those that do, this might be an easy transition into drawdown, but be warned, often not the most cost-effective.

 The best way to find a drawdown provider is to do your homework.
 Think about what you want to do with your fund.

-Do you want to invest in a wide range of investment from across the market and trade regularly?
+Do you want to invest in a wide range of investments from across the market and trade regularly?

 Do you need online access to view and change your portfolio?